In-Depth: Domestic violence survivors share their stories

 That same abuse doesn’t always get physical, abusers can control the victim’s emotions and finances and will often use any method to maintain control.

 "Cyber abuse which is the internet being used as a weapon really to stalk or harass another person and stalking is a crime in Louisiana," Kate Hilburn, Community Advocate for the Domestic Abuse Resistance Team.

-According to a recent study done by the Violence Policy Center, La. ranks second in the nation for the most female homicides by men.
+, La. ranks second in the nation for the most female homicides by men.

 63 women were killed by men in 2017 alone, which is 2.64 women per 100,000 people.